BrandonXu6106/obsidianpublish/content/thoughts/RDF.md

 From [Intertwingle](https://www.jwz.org/doc/intertwingle.html)

 Following a link only gives you one dimension of mobility.
-A [[search|search]] can be seen as following multiple links, and finding the intersection (or union) of the results of those links.
+A [[search.md|search]] can be seen as following multiple links, and finding the intersection (or union) of the results of those links.

 Any link-relationship should be searchable.
 For example: